Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Experiments

-Experiments are conducted on four datasets including BIPED2, UDED, and BRIND, which is specifically for ED tasks, as well as NYUD2, which is ordinary for segmentation tasks but was also used in ED tasks previously.
+Experiments are conducted on four public datasets, including BIPED2, UDED, and BRIND, which are specifically for ED tasks, as well as NYUD2, which is ordinary for segmentation tasks.
+This configuration covers both dedicated edge benchmarks and tasks where edges serve as intermediate perceptual cues, providing evidence that SWBCE improves both ED itself and its application to high-level tasks.